Safeguarding Adult Procedures

 - where the allegations are substantiated and the employee is dismissed or the employee resigns prior to the completion of the discipline process there is a statutory requirement for the employer to inform the Disclosure and Barring Service (DBS) [external link].
 If necessary the Local Authority can make the disclosure.

 Employers and Safeguarding Adults Leads in all organisations must have a strategic overview of safeguarding adults across their respective organisations and support all activity required to ensure that the organisation meets its responsibilities in relation to safeguarding adults and effectively managing concerns and allegations in respect of people in a position of trust.
 The Safeguarding Adult Leads will oversee the regular provision of staff training and will be a source of expertise and advice to those working in their respective organisations and will be able to advise organisations other organisations matters in relation to Adult Safeguarding.
 In instances where an employee (including volunteers) are believed to pose a risk of harm or to have caused harm to an adult with care and support needs there is a duty for the appropriate person within the organisation to refer the matter to the Local Authority for management oversight.
-The referral should be made to the First Point of Contact Team on 01325 406111.
+The referral should be made to the Adult Contact Team on 01325 406111.
 For further guidance see DSP Managing Allegations Policy and Guidance [PDF document].

 All organisations which provide services to adults at risk have a responsibility to make sure that all their staff are fit to work with such individuals (including volunteer roles and students) In particular, Human Resources (HR) departments (or equivalent) should make ensure: